-- First, order Lingua Latina.
-Just click the picture on the right of this post.
-Or, click the link above this sentence.
-This is it.
+Order Lingua Latina.
 This is the book you should order.
 You could stop here.
 Hans Ørberg designed the perfect self-taught Latin manual.
 Just start reading.
 Read it again, and again, and again.
 Read it until you master it.
 This is the cheapest way to teach yourself Latin.
-You do not have to possess everything else that I am about to recommend.
+You do not need everything else that I am about to recommend.

-- Many of my students complain that no English explanation exists in Lingua Latina.
+Many of my students complain that no English explanation exists in Lingua Latina.
 This is, in part, why I created Visual Latin.
 Visual Latin explains, in English, the grammar behind Lingua Latina.
 If you want video explanations of Latin grammar, order Visual Latin.
 It is the most comprehensive Latin video course available today.
 There are 60 lessons.
 Since each lesson contains 3 videos, that’s 180 videos!
 You can order Visual Latin here.
-Or, you can simply click on the Visual Latin banner on your right.

-- Since Lingua Latina is an international book, for international audiences, there is no Latin to English glossary.
+Since Lingua Latina is an international book, for international audiences, there is no Latin-to-English glossary.
 Personally, I think that is a good thing.
 It forces you to begin thinking in the language.
-You could order a Latin to English dictionary, but you really do not need to.
+You could order a Latin-to-English dictionary, but you really do not need to.
 There are several free ways to learn the vocabulary.
 You could just go to Quizlet and enter Lingua Latina.
-You will end up with flash cards for the entire book.
+You will end up with flashcards for the entire book.
 Go here: https://quizlet.com/subject/lingua-latina/.
 You could also learn to use the site Whitaker’s Words.
 Plug in any Latin word and you will get the definition right away.
-Try it.
-You will love it.

 Lingua Latina is the best Latin book out there.
 I have read them all.
 There is nothing like this book.
 You can learn Latin.
 You can read this book.
 If you get stuck, I am happy to help!